jgensler8/bci-studio/README.md

 This part of the project is executed manually until the previous steps have clear APIs.

 1. Download the default machine learning model here: TODO (based on [the cloudml-template](https://github.com/GoogleCloudPlatform/cloudml-samples/tree/master/cloudml-template))
-2. Located your fusion table
+2. Locate your fusion table in your Cloud Provider.
 3. Download data from the fusion table as `csv` and place in the `./data` folder.
-Create two copies of your file: `train-data-<something>.csv` and `valid-data-<something>.csv`.
+4. Create two copies of your file: `train-data-<something>.csv` and `valid-data-<something>.csv`.
-4. Optional: update columns specific to your device or experiment
+5. Optional: update columns specific to your device or experiment
-5. `../scripts/local-train.sh`
+6. `../scripts/local-train.sh`
-6. Modify the sample data `./data/new-data.json`
+7. Modify the sample data `./data/new-data.json`
-7. `../scripts/local-predict.sh`
+8. `../scripts/local-predict.sh`

 ## About BCI Studio